 Should this procedure fail to resolve the appeal, the student must provide a written appeal to the Provost and Vice President for Academic Affairs within ten (10) working days from the date of the department head/dean's response.
 The Provost and Vice President for Academic Affairs will take the appeal to the Academic Review Committee where further hearings may be conducted.
-Should this procedure fail to resolve the appeal, the student must provide a written appeal to the President of the College within ten
+The judgment of the Provost and Vice President will be considered the final and binding decision on the matter.

-(10) working days of the Provost's response.
-The judgment of the President will be considered the final and binding decision on the matter.
 The appeals process is intended to provide a venue whereby students may voice a claim of discrimination, capricious or unfair dealings, or denial of due process.